DisCoTec/discotec.github.io/2021/coordination.md

 we will organise special issues of extended and selected Full/Short/Survey/Tool papers in reputable journals such as LMCS and SCP.

-Special issues for last year’s edition are under preparation and we will advertise them here.
+Special issues for last year's edition are under preparation (we will advertise them here).

 <!--
 ### Special Issues